 NRCSE facilitates the only nationally-recognised quality assurance scheme targeted specifically at providers of out-of-school education – the NRCSE Quality Mark (previously the Quality Framework for Supplementary Schools).
 Since 2009, 499 organisations have completed basic safeguarding standards with 180 moving on to a higher award.
-Quality assured schools are listed on our online directory of schools according to region and subjects offered.
+Quality assured settings are listed on our online directory of supplementary schools according to region and subjects offered.

 We have worked closely with our funders, local authorities and the Department for Education in looking at best practice and risk within the sector and how to support the development of excellence.
 With a unique breadth of experience across many different communities and levels of provision we understand how to work in partnership with community members to guide them towards better and safer practice.
 Since this area of delivery is largely unregulated a collaborative approach is essential.
 Community groups should be supported to adopt best practice not driven underground.